The campus phone system is out-of-service. Internet and email have not been impacted.

 2. Describe the roles of the EKG Technician, Monitor Technician, and the nurse as it relates to telemetry and EKG testing including closed-loop communication along with when immediate notification of an abnormality needs to occur.

-5. Explain how cardiac monitoring/telemetry is used in patient assessment and treatment.
-Know the effect of certain medications on the ECG waves, especially the Q-T interval.
-Become familiar with additional cardiac testing such asholtermonitors,ziopatches, stress, stress echo exams, and pharmacological stress testing and when each would be appropriate.
+6. Explain how cardiac monitoring/telemetry is used in patient assessment and treatment.
+Know names of common cardiac medications that decrease/increase heart rate or increase the Q-T interval.
+Become familiar with diagnostic cardiac testing.

 AHE 115: AHE Healthcare Provider: CPR